For patients

 Sometimes receiving results can be complicated.
 That's why we've made our results easy to understand for you and your provider, and our dedicated customer care team will be there every step of the way to walk you through the testing process.

-Knowing your result is negative may do more than put you at ease, it could also mean less frequent screenings and avoiding unnecessary treatment.7-9 You and your provider can use this information, along with your family history and other factors, to decide next steps.
+Negative results could mean less frequent screenings and avoiding unnecessary treatment.1-3 You and your provider can use this information, along with your family history and other factors, to decide next steps.

-The Riskguard test checks for genes across 10 cancer types
+The Riskguard test checks 59 genes across 11 common cancer types

 Not all questions have to mean an office visit

-Our premium customer service is just a phone call away, and we can answer questions big and small before, during, and after testing.
+Our on-demand customer service team is just a phone call away.
+We can answer questions big and small — before, during, and after testing.

 On-demand customer care